francescacarlon/thesis_project/README.md

 ## Running the code

 ## Dataset Creation
-To create initial dataset with original texts from selected chapters of your book.
+To create initial dataset with original texts from selected chapters of your book:

 ```bash
 cd code/